UTokyo-ICEPP/qc-workbook/source/en/vqe_tracking.md

 optimal_segments = optimal_segments_vqe
 # optimal_segments = optimal_segments_diag

-# セグメントにはそれぞれIDがついているので、{ID: 0 or 1}の形でQallseにデータを渡す
+# Since each segment has ID, the data is passed to Qallse in the form of {ID: 0 or 1}
-# まずはセグメントのIDの読み出し（バイナリ文字データで保存されているので、UTF-8にdecodeしている）
+# Read out segment IDs (decode into UTF-8 because the data is stored in binary text data)
 with h5py.File('data/QUBO_05pct_input.h5', 'r') as source:
     triplet_keys = map(lambda key: key.decode('UTF-8'), source['triplet_keys'][()])

-# ここで {ID: 0 or 1} の辞書を作っている
+# Dictionary in {ID: 0 or 1}
 samples = dict(zip(triplet_keys, optimal_segments))

 # get the results